 When lips are parted, even a little, society in general can be hypercritical.
 Even on commercials they speak disparagingly of those who mouth breathe.
 Apparently, closed lips make us look better and brighter.

 I learned about the importance of the oral resting posture in my under-grad years at Loma Linda University in southern California from Dr. Fletcher Tarr.
 Bless that very smart and generous man.

 Since that time, I’ve been studying, doing, talking, and writing about oral resting posture therapy.
 There are pockets of people around the world that understand the rationale behind the oral resting posture and incorporate it into their therapy and treatment every day.

 P.S.
-Next week,How to Analyze the ORP (part 2), the following week,How to do ORP Therapy (part 3).
+Next week,How to Analyze the ORP (part 2), the following weeks,How to do ORP Therapy (parts 3 and 4).